 - Loss of short form (S-3) eligibility and well-known seasoned issuer (WKSI) status

-A study reported by The Wall Street Journal in September 2018 shows an uptick in corporate financial restatements during the first half of 2018, the first increase in a decade.
-[See Companies Are Finding More Accounting Flubs, by Nishant Mohan, Sept.
-20, 2018.]
-The article quotes an accounting expert who observes that the errors prompting restatements “can be anything from a misapplication of accounting principles to an error in inputs in accounting software or an error in [Microsoft] Excel schedules.”
+The article [See Companies Are Finding More Accounting Flubs, by Nishant Mohan, Sept.
+20, 2018.] quotes an accounting expert who observes that the errors prompting restatements “can be anything from a misapplication of accounting principles to an error in inputs in accounting software or an error in [Microsoft] Excel schedules.”
 Those who should have caught the mistake usually feel the consequences, “particularly…the CFO and the controller.”
 Notorious examples of data errors in SEC filings have occurred even among high-profile companies (Netflix, for example, was adversely affected by a single data error).

 A working paper published by New York University School of Law offers jolting observations about the major real-world impacts of financial-reporting mistakes.
 SEC Filings, Regulatory Deadlines, and Capital Market Consequences, by business professors Eli Bartov (New York University) and Yaniv Konchitchki (University of California, Berkeley) is also summarized in Columbia Law School’s CLS Blue Sky Blog.